Contact Us

 Public transportation

-Hennepin County has a well-developed public transportation system, and our colleges and universities offer great resources to help you take advantage of it.
+Hennepin County has a well-developed public transportation system, and our colleges and universities offer great resources to help you take advantage of this sustainable resource.
 Here are a few offered by the University of Minnesota and Augsburg University.

 Vehicle sharing